ibm-watson-iot/cvi-starter-obd-android/README.md

 You can currently download and install the mobile app on your Android mobile device.

 ### Server component
-The IoT for Automotive - Mobility Starter Application mobile app interacts with the server component.
-The server component provides the back-end car sharing and system monitoring service that provides more features for car-hire companies.
+The "IoT for Automotive - OBDII Fleet Management App" interacts with a server component.
+The server component provides the back-end fleet management and system monitoring service that provides more features for fleet management companies.
 By default, the mobile app connects to a test server that is provided by IBM.
 You can also choose to deploy your own server instance to IBM Bluemix and connect your mobile app to that instance instead of the test system.
-For more information about deploying the car-sharing server component, see [ibm-watson-iot/iota-starter-server](https://github.com/ibm-watson-iot/iota-starter-server).
+For more information about deploying the car-sharing server component, see [ibm-watson-iot/iota-fleetmanagement-server](https://github.com/ibm-watson-iot/iota-fleetmanagement-server).

 ## Prerequisites

-Before you deploy the IoT for Automotive - Mobility Starter Application mobile app for Android, ensure that the following prerequisites are met:
+Before you deploy the Android application, ensure that the following prerequisites are met:

 - Install the Android Studio integrated development environment (IDE) V2.1.1 or later.
 - Install an Android emulator device that is running on at least API Level 21.